Darren Hayman: Zoology exhibition, Papernut Cambridge, and The Great Electric

+Chants for Socialists, Folk Lullabies for Children and the Childless, and Florence

 In February 2015 Hayman released his next album Chants for Socialists, setting the poetry of William Morris to music.
 Throughout early 2015 Hayman released three EPs as Brute Love, an improvisational synthesizer band Hayman formed with Emma Winston.
 In the summer of 2015 Hayman released Folk Lullabies for Children and the Childless, a limited edition cassette with versions of lullabies from around the world.
 This was followed in November 2015 by Hayman's next album Florence, an album recorded whilst Hayman was on holiday and his first album without any collaborators.

+Thankful Villages and The Hayman Kupa Band

 On 3 June 2016 Hayman released the first of three albums of work inspired by and written in-situ at Thankful Villages - settlements in England and Wales from which all their then-members of the armed forces survived World War I.

 Hayman asked Emma Kupa (Standard Fare, Mammoth Penguins) to sing on his 2013 single Boy, Look At What You Can’t Have Now.
 Following this collaboration, they began to co-write a series of duets: these were released on a self-titled album as The Hayman Kupa Band on 21 July 2017.

+New Starts

+Heyman's latest band, New Starts, will release its debut album, More Breakup Songs, in August 2024.